nathreed/MapMusic/MIDI.md

 For later - format 2 is one header chunk and one or more track chunks where each is an independent sequence

 Actually we might as well write format 2 files and just start with one track

+But for right now since I can't find a good example of format 2 files, we are writing format 0 (just one track) because that's all I can get to load properly in MIDI sequencers/GarageBand

 ### Track Chunks